Napoleon Pardoning the Rebels at Cairo

 Napoleon Pardoning the Rebels at Cairo is an 1808 history painting by the French artist Pierre-Narcisse Guérin.
 It depicts a scene on 23 October 1798 during the French invasion of Egypt.
-In the aftermath of the crushing of the Revolt of Cairo that broke out two days earlier, Napoleon pardons several of the leaders of the rebellion.
+After crushing the Revolt of Cairo that had broken out two days earlier, Napoleon pardoned several of the leaders of the rebellion.
 The French general Joachim Murat and other French soldiers can be seen behind him.
-Later that night, Napoleon ordered Murat and others to execute many of the rebels he had pardoned earlier.
-It was one of a number of paintings produced in the era portraying Napoleon showing clemency towards enemies defeated.
+Later that night, Napoleon ordered the execution of many rebels he had pardoned earlier.
+It was one of a number of paintings produced in the era portraying Napoleon showing clemency towards defeated enemies.

 The painting was originally commissioned by Napoleon to hang in the Tuileries Palace.
 It was exhibited at the Salon of 1808 at the Louvre in Paris.
 Today it is in the collection of the Palace of Versailles.

 Historical context

 Revolt of Cairo

 During the Napoleonic Wars, the French army invaded Egypt in 1798, reaching Cairo shortly after their landing in Alexandria.
-Throughout the Summer and Fall of the same year, the French Government ruled in the two cities.
+Throughout the summer and fall of the same year, the French Government ruled in the two cities.
 Nationalist uprisings which sprouted during that time were quickly stopped, but the Revolt of Cairo nearly pushed French forces from the city.
 After Egyptian civilians spread weapons and strengthened protection around mosques, French forces began to push back and forced locals to seek shelter in the Al-Azhar Mosque.
 After attempting to negotiate peace, Napoleon then fired upon the mosque and had his soldiers storm it, killing many of those inside.
 In total, approximately 300 Frenchmen were killed, alongside up to 6,000 casualties among the Egyptians.

 Scene and aftermath

 In the morning after the Mosque was fired on, Napoleon gathered surviving rebels and publicly pardoned them for their participation in the uprising.
 In the painting, Napoleon stands over a group of those surviving rebels, who look back at him with expressions varying from hatred to contrition.
 French officers are behind the general with a pile of guns (likely confiscated from the rebels) to his right and French soldiers carrying a wounded man in the background.
-While this pardon served to display Napoleon's benevolence to the remaining Egyptian public, he had those who he pardoned beheaded that night, and their corpses thrown into the Nile.
+While this pardon served to display Napoleon's benevolence to the remaining Egyptian public, he secretly ordered anyone who had been caught armed to be beheaded that night, and their corpses thrown into the Nile.